rmrt1n/advent-of-code/writeups/day04.md

 }
 ```

-Because we're doing unsafe indexing (with index arithmetics), we have to make sure not to go out of bounds.
-For the horizontal and vertical windows, we can do this by limiting `j` to be at most N-4.
-For the diagonals, we have to limit both `i` and `j` to be less then M-4 and N-4 respectively.
-M is the number of rows, N is the number of columns, and 4 is the length of `XMAS`.

-The `matches` function checks if a string matches either `XMAS` or `SAMX`:
+The `matches` function checks if a given string matches a known string or its reversed:

 ```zig
 fn matches(comptime word: []const u8, slice: []const u8) bool {